darshilcodes/library-management-system/README.md

 - **PL/pgSQL** – PostgreSQL's Procedural Language for advanced logic
 - **pgAdmin** – GUI tool for managing PostgreSQL databases
 - **SQL** – Used for schema design, indexing, constraints, and queries

 ---

+## 🚀 Future Work

+- ✅ **Authentication System:** Add a login/signup mechanism for users and admins using encrypted credentials.
+- 📈 **Analytics Module:** Generate detailed reports (e.g., most borrowed books, overdue trends, top-rated books).
+- 🌐 **Web Integration:** Build a front-end UI using web technologies (React.js or HTML/CSS/JS) to interact with the database.
+- 📱 **Mobile App Extension:** Create an Android/iOS app interface using Flutter or React Native.
+- 🧠 **Recommendation System:** Suggest books to users based on their borrowing and rating history.
+- 🔄 **Backup & Recovery:** Implement automated backup procedures and recovery scripts for production use.
+- ⏱️ **Real-Time Notifications:** Email or SMS reminders for return due dates and subscription expiries.

+---